niclastegner/factorio/start-up/README.md

 Go back to the old semi-automated red science and remove it.
 Create five labs, extend the transport belt for the red and green packs and place the labs adjacent to the transport belt:
 ![red-green-labs](images/red-green-labs.png)

+## Summary

+By following this start-up guide you have now setup automated:
+- Electric drills to extract ore and coal.
+- Smelting of iron- and copper plates.
+- Electric production using steam engines.
+- Automated red and green science research .
+- Mall